rust-lang/log/README.md

 crate, and the consumer of those libraries can choose the logging implementation that is most suitable for its use case.

+## Minimum supported `rustc`

+`1.16.0+`

+This version is explicitly tested in CI and may only be bumped in new minor versions.
+Any changes to the supported minimum version will be called out in the release notes.

 ## Usage

 ## In libraries